apolloakora/devops-wiki/git/git-queries.md

 ```
 git diff --stat --color master...                       # Can be subtly different (not sure why)
 git diff --stat --color master..                        # Listing of files (and changes) to merge
-git diff --name-status origin/master                    # All file differences if merging into master
 git --no-pager show ...master --unified=0               # List each commit and each line changed
 git log ...master  --format="%ai %h %ae %cn %s"         # All commits on this branch not on master
 git log <branch>...master  --format="%ai %h %ae %cn %s" # Commits between any given branch and master